 So, while it’s okay to try and track your calories, stressing over the topic can lead to some unhealthy behaviors.
 Most computers on treadmills and ellipticals inaccurately measure the rate of your calorie burn anyway.

-One major disadvantage of an elliptical is that you can only move in a locked position and you can’t change up your form too much like you can while running on a treadmill.
+One major disadvantage of elliptical machines is that you can only move in a locked position and you can’t change up your form too much like you can while running on a treadmill.
 If you’re a runner training for a race, you’ll want to spend more of your time on a treadmill or outdoors to improve your technique.
 These are things you can’t achieve on an elliptical.

 The elliptical also shares a common flaw with the treadmill.
 An ordinary session can be relatively dull, leaving you to feel as though you're only spinning your wheels and making no progress.

-While the elliptical may not be an ideal replacement for using a treadmill or running outside, it can still seriously benefit runners.
+While the elliptical may not be an ideal low impact replacement for using a treadmill or running outside, it can still seriously benefit runners.
 If you're an athlete that has recently experienced an injury or you're overtired, an elliptical can offer the low impact exercise your body might need.
 It will give your joints a rest while working out other areas in your body.
 Variety is good for you.
 Spending some time moving your body differently will help to improve your sense of balance.

 As a useful recovery tool, the elliptical can also be used for low-impact conditioning for a runner on their rest day.
 Remember, not all impact is favorable.
 Adding the elliptical to your workout regime can help you reap the cardiovascular benefits while avoiding the strain of intense workouts.
 It can be great for people needing a low-impact alternative to switch up their stale, old routine.

-It depends on your needs.
+It depends on your cardio machine needs.
 The treadmill offers a higher calorie burn, but it comes at the cost of a higher potential for injury or stress on your joints.
 An elliptical can provide a low impact workout, but it might take longer to get the results you’re looking for.

 Ellipticals can help you lose weight, but it doesn't matter if your diet isn't on point.
 Remember that to lose one pound of fat, you'll need a caloric deficit of 3,500.
 This means that you'll have to burn more calories than you consume.
 So, as you can see, other factors must also be accounted for.